pfroysdon/reading_rack/README.md

 </p>

 **NOTE:**
-This is a repository for the books and papers papers I have read.
+This is a repository for the books and papers I have read.
 The items that I have completed have a date (for my reference) and a summary or comment, while the others are items I have recently purchased and next on my list to read.
 Each of the books were purchased through Amazon or eBay, so I have provided links for anyone interested in purchasing them.
 The papers I have either provided links or the .pdf (or both).

 -----------------------------------------------------------------------------------